-Default builder type: Hyper-V Require Cloud Account: No This builder type is the default name provided by UForge AppCenter.
+Default builder type: Hyper-V Require Cloud Account: No

 Note: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to format

 The Hyper-V builder provides information for building Hyper-V compatible machine images.
 The Hyper-V builder section has the following definition when using YAML: